imperva/terraform-provider-dsfhub/website/docs/r/cloud_account.md

   { "Server Type": "IMPERVA AGENTLESS GATEWAY", "Server Host Name": "your-hostname" }, { jsonar_uid: 1, _id: 0 }
 )
 ```
 - `server_type` - (String) The type of cloud platform to be created as a clound account.
-The available values are `AWS`, `AZURE`, `GCP` and `ALIBABA`.
+The available values are `AWS`, `ALIBABA`, `AZURE`, and `GCP`.

 The following arguments are optional, however some are only supported for certain server types.
 Please see the [asset specifications](https://docs-cybersec.thalesgroup.com/bundle/onboarding-databases-to-sonar-reference-guide/page/Asset-Specifications_35815461.html) for more details:

 - `asset_source` - (String) The source platform/vendor/system of the asset data.
 Usually the service responsible for creating that asset document
-- `available_regions` - (String) A list of regions to iterate through while running the Discovery playbook actions.
+- `available_regions` - (List of string) A list of regions to iterate through while running the Discovery playbook actions.
 - `aws_proxy_config` - (Block) An `aws_proxy_config` block as defined below for an AWS proxy configuration.
 - `credentials_endpoint` - (String) A specific sts endpoint to use.
-- `criticality` (Number) The asset's importance to the business.
+- `criticality` - (Number) The asset's importance to the business.
 These values are measured on a scale from "Most critical" (1) to "Least critical" (4).
 Allowed values: 1, 2, 3, 4.
 - `jsonar_uid` - (String) Unique identifier (UID) attached to the Agentless Gateway controlling the asset.
 - `location` - (String) Current human-readable description of the physical location of the asset, or region.
 - `managed_by` - (String) Email of the person who maintains the asset; can be different from the owner specified in the owned_by field.
 Defaults to admin_email.